mongodb/docs/source/includes/mms-config-props.rst

        Application Database.

    * - ``name``
-     - The name of the cluster.
+     - Name of the cluster.

    * - ``processes``
      - Configuration information for